There is anger, and there is rage. Anger eats you up; rage eats up you and everyone around.

 Your home is supposed to be a safe haven; not only for your children but for you as well.
 Help your family live in peace and harmony by reading this book together.

-“Plan right words when their behavior is wrong… so that your behavior remains right.”
+“Plan the right words when their behavior is wrong… so that your behavior remains right.”
 Wendy Speake

 Oh!
 Do you remember that age when everyone seemed to be against you?
 No one was listening to you, and you felt the smartest person in the room even though you knew little?